LandscapeDNDC

 The function assumes an increase in carbon uptake efficiency (a decrease of water loss per unit carbon uptake) with increasing CO2 concentration in the air.

 Similar as for non-woody plants, the potential transpiration \(T_{pot}\) for woody plants is assumed to correlate with the gain of carbon by photosynthesis.
-The water use efficiency, however, is allowed to vary with relative available soil water.
-This accounts for the frequent observation that the efficiency of carbon uptake increases with decreases in water supply.
+The water use efficiency, however, is allowed to vary with vapor pressure deficit [1] as well as relative available soil water.
+This accounts for the frequent observation that the efficiency of carbon uptake increases with increasing evaopration demand and decreasing water supply.

 \[ rwa\_{sl} = \frac { wc\_{sl} - wcmin\_{sl} } {wcmax\_{sl} - wcmin\_{sl}} \]